 And they were certainly at the spiciness level that ice cream was very much required at the end of the meal.

 Not only do these make a delicious dinner when served with a side or two, but they’re also a fabulous appetizer and great for parties.
 Just make sure you remind your guests they’re Thai chicken drumsticks and a little bit spicy!

 I nicely asked Chris to save me some food… But when I came downstairs, he was attempting to sneak away with it all.

 I thought I could trust him, but when it comes to a meal like this, I don’t really blame him for not wanting to share it.
-Don’t worry… I managed to catch him and snag a drumstick or two and a chocolatey dipped ice cream sandwich!
+Don’t worry… I managed to catch him and snag a drumstick or two and an ice cream sandwich.